TDA283-compiler-construction/project/project/extensions.md

 The length of an array is of type int.
 The `new` syntax for creating a new array is an expression.
-It can take any (integer type) expression as the new length, and it can be used in other locations that initialisers.
+It can take any (integer type) expression as the new length, and it can be used in other locations than initialisers.

 The array type does not support any other operations.
 There is no need for an equality or less-than test for the array type, for instance.